b-vic/springboot-microservices/README.md

 ## app (ui)

-A quick UI in React to test the Gateway to API interactions (e.g. http://localhost:3000).
+Basic UI in React to test the Gateway to API interactions (e.g. http://localhost:3000).
 Add, update, delete customers and products.

 ## Steps